Lone Star 100

 And be prepared.
 It might get chilly out there.

 100k will be 2 loops of 31.5 miles with Approx. 13,500 feet of gain and descent.
-The loops will be run washer style, so you will run the first clockwise and the 2nd counter clockwise.
-Relay teams for the 100k are 2 people.
+The loops will be run all be run the counter clockwise rotation Relay teams for the 100k are 2 people.

 We did a course preview at Austin Trail Running Company.
 Check it out!

 Greg Luffey wrote a great write up on the Franklin Mountains Sky Race.
 This is about 95% of the course.
 The only difference is we dont go up Aztec Caves, we go to Upper Sunset to climb to Mundys.
 We also don't use the Ridgeline Trail to get to the gap, we use Cottonwood.